Our Team

 Business & Accounting Director

-Information Insights' Business & Accounting Director Anna Sorensen provides the financial and business administration oversight for the firm.
+Anna provides the financial and business administration oversight for the firm and serves on the firm’s Management Team.
 A thoughtful and detail oriented approach is the foundation of her methodology for the broad scope of work she is responsible for.
 Anna has accrued many years of experience in nonprofit accounting and administration.
 She has over a decade of nonprofit board experience that includes fiscal oversight, budget development, strategic and organizational planning, policy development, and executive hiring, oversight, and evaluation.
-Her other finance credentials include experience with campaign finance reporting and operating a small bookkeeping business for the past 10 years.
+Her other finance credentials include experience with campaign finance reporting and operating a small bookkeeping business for 10 years.
 Early in her career, she worked as a legislative aide for several Alaska legislators and gained valuable experience in policy development and constituent relations.
 Outside of her work with the firm, Anna owns and operates a competition events timing business in Fairbanks and enjoys skiing and mushing throughout interior Alaska.
 Anna holds a B.A in History from the University of Alaska Fairbanks.

 Betsy Young